Gramercy Property Trust Could Become A Dominant Dividend Machine

 GPT has reduced its combined investments in JVs from December 31st of last year from $580 million down to $120 million.
 This has been a very significant reduction in capital deployed through JVs.

-GT has four assets in the U.K., three of which are still in the JV.
+GT has four assets in the U.K.; three of which are still in the JV.
 Two of those assets have been re-leased and are for sale and GPT hopes to close by the end of 2016 on two remaining U.K. assets.
 GPT has said it is exploring a potential IPO of Europe in 2017.
 In reference to an IPO or sale of the European assets, DuGan suggested:

 I think it's likely that it will be a capital event in 2017.
 I think investors will see that directionally we've been very right about tightening cap rates in Europe and that will be a very positive event for Gramercy as we go into 2017.

 In my opinion, I think that GPT's bifurcation of the European business will be positive for GPT investors.
-The uncertainty in markets outside of the U.S. has provides more complexity for analysts and investors.
+The uncertainty in markets outside of the U.S. provides more complexity for analysts and investors.
 The company should focus on its US platform where it has the most potential to become a consolidator.

 The Balance Sheet